 Church Safety Training: Room Entry & Emergency Care

-When seconds count, the police and EMS are only minutes away.
+When seconds count, the police and EMS are minutes away.

 Two core training blocks.